How to Stay Safe Backpacking? Do This One Thing

 And now, hope you didn’t forget!

 As we promised, there is one more advantage to having a document like this.
-It’s not just a great travel safety hack!
+It’s not just a great travel hack so you stay safe backpacking!

 We have, actually, used the document countless times over the years.